joshipaino/joshipaino.github.io/essays/code-as-an-artform.md

 - IDE
 ---
 ## To be Lazy yet To be Perfect
 According to the words of one my introductory to Computer Science professors, "all programmers like to be lazy."
 The more I dabble into software engineering the more I find this statement to be true; my professors want to write less lines of code and I now I want to write less lines of code.
+Yet at the same, I've also realized that we as coders are meticulous in what we type.